gheorghitamutu/CDP2023/README.md

 - [Homework 02 ReadMe PDF](Homework02/docs/ReadMe.pdf)

       All services have been disabled in order not to generate any costs.
+      07.04.2023: all the services/instances have been deleted.
+Redeployment will be done on demand.

 ## Homework 03 (Work In Progress)
 The homework is explained in: